duohub-ai/qdrant-multiregion-distribution/README.md

 These are independent of each other, but they need to match.

-You will see other results for `region_cidr_blocks` throught the repo - these have default values but have their actual values passed through.
+You will see other results for `region_cidr_blocks` throughout the project - these have default values but have their actual values passed through.

 ### Create Foundational Infrastructure - Init Module